Multi-class

 In the context of bias classification, this could be used for ternary classification (e.g. neutral, slightly biased, highly biased) or categorizations (e.g. gender, racial, religious, etc.).

-Like binary classification, multi-class classification is typically implemented with an encoder-only model, such as , to create encodings (i.e. contextual representations) that capture "the meaning" of a sentence.
+Like binary classification, multi-class classification is typically implemented with an encoder-only model, such as BERT, to create encodings (i.e. contextual representations) that capture "the meaning" of a sentence.
 These can be passed to a classification head with multiple output features, each with a probability (the sum of the probabilities is 1).

 Note: "Multi-class" classification is different from "multi-label" classification, where the text sequence can fall into more than one class at a time.
 The activation function you choose will determine the distribution of probabilities.
 For example, softmax activations will sum to 1, whereas sigmoid outputs will assign each class a score of 0-1 (and multiple classes may be within your threshold).